Betty Sutton: Healthcare

-One of Sutton’s greatest aspirations in the field of Health Care was providing access to affordable quality care and putting an end to the discriminatory practices by insurance companies.
-In her past tenure Sutton voted for the Patient Protection and Affordable Care Act, which passed and officially became a law on March 23, 2010.
+One of Sutton's greatest aspirations in the field of Health Care was providing access to affordable quality care and putting an end to the discriminatory practices by insurance companies.
+In her past tenure Sutton voted for the Affordable Care Act, which passed and officially became a law on March 23, 2010.
 This Act provides those with insurance the reassurance that their claims cannot be delayed or possibly denied and those without insurance more access to affordable insurance.
 The Act also helps to curb cost of insurance to families, businesses, and the government and it calls for the preservation of Medicare.
-Sutton also worked to pass the State Children’s Health Insurance Program (SCHIP) to provide insurance to families with children who cannot afford personal insurance.
+Sutton also worked to pass the State Children's Health Insurance Program (SCHIP) to provide insurance to families with children who cannot afford personal insurance.
 It is speculated that the SCHIP helps to insure about 11 million children who come from low-income families throughout the nation.
 Sutton worked on health care issues in the House School and Health Safety Caucus and the Congressional Task Force on Seniors.